top of page

 - And more

-Persons wishing to enter the gate of tokudo (ordination) and deeply study Shugendo - recognizing that it will require dedicated practice over a period of years, including travel to receive teachings and participate in training events - should read the following.
+Persons wishing to enter the gate of tokudo (ordination) and more deeply study Shugendo - recognizing that this will require dedicated practice over a period of years, including travel to receive teachings and participate in training events - should read the following.

 - Mountain training ritual.